Skip to content

 Source code in src/pathpyG/algorithms/generative_models.py

-def molloy_reed_randomize(g: Graph) -> Optional[Graph]:
+def molloy_reed_randomize(graph: Graph) -> Optional[Graph]:

 """

-raise NotImplementedError('molloy_reed_randomize is only implemented for undirected graphs')
+raise NotImplementedError("molloy_reed_randomize is only implemented for undirected graphs")

 # degrees are listed in order of node indices

-degrees = degree(g.data.edge_index[1], num_nodes=g.n, dtype=torch.int).tolist()
+degrees = degree(graph.data.edge_index[1], num_nodes=graph.n, dtype=torch.int).tolist()

-return molloy_reed(degrees, node_ids=g.nodes).to_undirected()
+return molloy_reed(degrees, node_ids=graph.nodes).to_undirected()

 stochastic_block_model

-Generate a random undirected graph based on the stochastic block model
+Generate a random undirected graph based on the stochastic block model.

 Parameters: